opensource25/SongBeamer-lyric-auto-clicker/README.md

-This is a script to automatically present right lyric slide for songs in SongBeamer.
+This is a script to automatically present right lyric slide for songs in [https://www.songbeamer.de/](SongBeamer).
 For now (tag v0.1), it only is an unnecessary complicated and probably worse way to change slides in SongBeamer.
 This Project was ment do be a try to make, with the expectation that it will be a failure, to make the lyric slides change automatically (so easier for me) in SongBeamer.